Begonia x tuberhybrida

 They can also astound and amaze in containers, window boxes, or hanging baskets, and they look absolutely fantastic when placed around a patio.

 They can also be grown as houseplants… but that’s a topic for another day.
-Be on the lookout for our upcoming guide to growing begonias indoors!

 Quick Reference Growing Guide